BASE and SIE Partner to Implement the ESI model in Morocco

 BASE was engaged in the project by the Climate Emergency Collaboration Group (CECG) to offer its expertise with the development and implementation of ESI and bolster the Moroccan Government’s efforts to transition towards energy efficiency.
 With the support of the British Embassy in Morocco and the CECG, the SIE mobilised a donation from the Rapid Response Facility, an initiative of the COP26 Energy Transition Council, for tailoring the ESI model to a new country context.

 BASE and SIE held a kick-off meeting to define the objectives of the initiative, the actions to be implemented, assign roles and responsibilities, agree on the intended impact, and create a collaboration framework for the various stakeholders involved in the endeavour of deploying ESI for the benefit of small and medium-sized enterprises (SMEs) in Morocco.
 SMEs play a strategic role in economic growth and development globally.
 They are a vital part of the Moroccan economy, representing nearly 98 percent of all enterprises and employing almost 65 percent of the working population.
 Although individually SMEs consume relatively modest amounts of energy, collectively, their energy consumption is quite significant – around 13 percent of total global, and at least one-third of total industrial energy demand, according to IEA estimates.
-Therefore, the potential to reduce their energy consumption is considerable but largely remains untwp-contented.
+Therefore, the potential to reduce their energy consumption is considerable but largely remains untapped.

 SMEs have a high-risk perception of investments in energy efficiency, and there is currently a lack of adequate risk mitigation mechanisms.
 Many barriers inhibit SMEs from investing in EE, including low-investment priority and high-risk perceptions related to EE equipment and a lack of trust between the different stakeholders involved.